One Day in Glasgow Best Things To Do by JetSettingFools.com

 Cone on top of Duke of Wellington Statue, Glasgow, Scotland

-MAP.
-From Buchanan Street, walk through the Royal Bank Palace archway into Royal Exchange Square.
-At the center of the square is the Gallery of Modern Art (free), which is housed in the former Royal Exchange building (dating to 1829).
+At its center is the Gallery of Modern Art (free), which is housed in the former Royal Exchange Building (dating to 1829).
 The GoMa has four galleries of rotating contemporary art exhibits.

 Andy Warhol, Gallery of Modern Art, Glasgow, Scotland

 Standing directly in front of the GoMa is the Duke of Wellington Equestrian Statue – which has become one of the quirky Glasgow landmarks.
-The statue was erected in 1844 – but since the 1980s, fun-loving Glaswegians have taken to decorating the Duke’s head with a traffic cone.

 View of the Duke of Wellington Statue from the GoMa, Glasgow, Scotland

-The city attempted to thwart the ‘cone bandits’ by making a plan to elevate the statue, but the move was met with fierce outcry (and more cones!).
-The people of Glasgow prefer their ornate statue to be adorned with a cone, it seems!
+The city attempted to thwart the ‘cone bandits’ by making a plan to elevate the statue, but the move was met with fierce outcry (and even more cones).

 #18 Merchant City